-The whine, the roses, are pleasures of God.
+My sins are sins of God in me.
+The wine, the roses, are pleasures of God.
 Enjoy freely your pleasures and sins.
 It is all one destiny

-I could go on and on to illustrate this ambivalence which in the end leads to the unity of sin and faith.
-In "All from God" (339), De Haan writes:
+There are many examples like this to be found which illustrate this ambivalence which, in the end, leads to the unity of sin and faith.
+In "All from God" (339), de Haan writes:

 Men separated lust and pain.

 But God keeps them together as day and night.
 I know lust.
 I know intense suffering.
 I praise the one Name of God.

-And finally "God's gifts" (339)
+And finally "God's gifts" (339):